-10. Related party transactions - Certain investments of the Plan are mutual funds and common collective trusts managed by Fidelity Investments.
+10. Related party and party-in-Interest transactions - Certain investments of the Plan are mutual funds and common collective trusts managed by Fidelity Investments.
 Therefore, these transactions qualify as party-in-interest transactions.
 The Trustee collects management fees by offsetting the investment return in an amount as noted by the investment's expense ratio.
 Therefore, the Plan is not directly billed for these fees.

 One investment fund option available to participants is Company common stock.
 As a result, transactions related to this investment fund qualify as party-in-interest transactions (see Note 5).
-Dividends received for 2019 were \$1.1 million and 2018 were \$1.0 million.
-Purchases and sales for 2019 were \$41.1 million and \$15.9 million, respectively, and purchases and sales for 2018 were \$56.6 million and \$63.8 million, respectively.
+Dividends received for 2020 were \$0.347 million and 2019 were \$1.1 million.
+Purchases and sales for 2020 were \$36.5 million and \$32.9 million, respectively, and purchases and sales for 2019 were \$41.1 million and \$15.9 million, respectively.
+The total realized losses and unrealized gains during 2020 were \$2.5 million, respectively.

-The Plan also holds notes receivable totaling \$11.8 million and \$12.4 million in 2019 and 2018, respectively, representing participant loans that qualify as party-in-interest transactions.
+The Plan also holds notes receivable totaling \$9.5 million and \$11.8 million in 2020 and 2019, respectively, representing participant loans that qualify as party-in-interest transactions

 - 11. Fair value measurement ASC Topic 820 establishes a single definition of fair value, creates a three-tier hierarchy as a framework for measuring fair value based on inputs used to value the Plan's investments, and requires additional disclosure about fair value.
 The hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (level 1) and the lowest priority to unobservable inputs (level 3).
-The three levels of the fair value hierarchy are summarized below. - Level 1 Inputs to the valuation methodology are unadjusted quoted prices for identical assets or liabilities in active markets that the Partnership has the ability to access. - · Level 2 Inputs to the valuation methodology include - Quoted prices for similar assets or liabilities in active markets: - Quoted prices for identical or similar assets or liabilities in inactive markets; - Inputs other than quoted prices that are observable for the asset or liability: - Inputs that are derived principally from or corroborated by observable market data by correlation or other means.
+The three levels of the fair value hierarchy are summarized helow - Level 1 Inputs to the valuation methodology are unadjusted quoted prices for identical assets or liabilities in active markets that the Partnership has the ability to access. - Level 2 Inputs to the valuation methodology include - Quoted prices for similar assets or liabilities in active markets; - Quoted prices for identical or similar assets or liabilities in inactive markets; - Inputs other than quoted prices that are observable for the asset or liability; - Inputs that are derived principally from or corroborated by observable market data by correlation or other means.